Jekaprio/Notes/README.md

 ## Installation

-To use the **Notes App**, simply download and install it on your device from [the official website](https://www.example.com/notes-app).
+To use the **Notes App**, simply download and install it on your device (https://github.com/Jekaprio/Notes/releases/download/Notes/Notes_setup.exe).

 ## Usage